javieraespinosa/dataviz-cpe/TP3_Instructions.md

 # To Do

-Working in groups, try to answer the following questions using Altair (vega-lite) and http://rawgraphs.io.
+Working in groups, try to answer the following questions using [Altair](https://altair-viz.github.io/getting_started/overview.html) (see [notebook example](https://github.com/javieraespinosa/dataviz-cpe/blob/main/TP3_Exploring_Household_Data.ipynb)) and [Rawgraphs.io](http://rawgraphs.io).
 Compare and report.

 * Produce a line graph showing the electricity consumption over time.
   * Do you observe any pattern?